 24 Stem cell IV’s

-24 Day ant-bacterial treatment
+24 Day anti-bacterial treatment

-Because we utilize a stem cell type that is cultured in our laboratory, rather than using mesenchymal stem cells (adult stem cells) coming from the patient's bone marrow or adipose tissue, we completely avoid the potential risks associated with invasive cell-removal procedures.
+Because we utilize a type of stem cell type that is cultured in our laboratory, rather than using mesenchymal stem cells (adult stem cells) coming from the patient's bone marrow or adipose tissue, we completely avoid the potential risks associated with invasive cell-removal procedures.